melling/design_inspiration_2018/README.md

 ### Notes
 - Shift +/- to switch blend modes
-- Screen or Lighten Blend Mode
+- Screen or other Lighten Blend Mode
-- Multiply or Darken Blend Mode
+- Multiply or other Darken Blend Mode
-- Overlay or Contrast Blend Mode
+- Overlay or other Contrast Blend Mode
 - Hue Blend Mode

 ### Resources